 However, Georgia is a modified comparative negligence state, which means that the damages you can recover will be reduced if you are partially responsible for causing the accident.
 For example, if you were driving five miles per hour above the speed limit and another vehicle hit your car after the driver failed to stop at a red light, a jury may find the other driver to be 80 percent at fault and you at 20 percent at fault.
 Therefore, if you were otherwise entitled to a $10,000 settlement, it would be reduced by 20 percent, which would be $8,000.
 If your share of the fault exceeds 50 percent, you will be ineligible to collect any damages.

-Springfield Car Accident Lawyers at Kicklighter Law Can Assist With the Claims Process if You Have Been Injured in a Collision
+Savannah Car Accident Lawyers at Kicklighter Law Can Assist With the Claims Process if You Have Been Injured in a Collision

-If you were injured in a car accident and you wish to pursue your legal options, you are urged to contact one of our Springfield car accident lawyers at Kicklighter Law.
+If you were injured in a car accident and you wish to pursue your legal options, you are urged to contact one of our Savannah car accident lawyers at Kicklighter Law.
 We will walk you through every step of the claims process and ensure that your claim is filed well before the statute of limitations expires.
 To schedule a free consultation, call us today at 912-754-6003 or contact us online.
 Located in Springfield, Georgia, we serve clients throughout Effingham County, Savannah, and the surrounding areas.